Alexczh1/Alexczh1.github.io/_pages/about.md

 News
 ======
+- **May, 2024** Glad to serve as a reviewer of NeurIPS 2024 for the first time!
 - **May, 2024** Our paper "The Limits and Potentials of Local SGD for Distributed Heterogeneous Learning with Intermittent Communication" accepted at COLT 2024!
 - **May, 2024** Our paper "Kernel Semi-Implicit Variational Inference", "Reflected Flow Matching" accepted at ICML 2024!
 - **April, 2024** Glad to be an incoming PhD student at [UC Berkely IEOR](https://ieor.berkeley.edu/)!